Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: Problem Statement

 We start by noting that one can view the SSD and EDMD methods described in Section~\ref{sec:preliminaries} as the two extreme cases in the trade-off between prediction accuracy and dictionary expressiveness.
 This is because, on the one hand, the SSD predictor provides almost surely exact predictions for functions in $\Span(\dssd)$ but, due to the pruning of the original dictionary~$D$, this might not be sufficiently expressive to capture the system dynamics.
 EDMD, on the other hand, provides predictions for all functions in $\Span(D)$, but there is no guarantee on the accuracy of this prediction.

 Our goal is then to explore the accuracy-expressiveness spectrum in-between the extreme cases of SSD and EDMD.
-To do this, we seek to provide a formal data-driven characterization of how close a functional space is to being invariant under the Koopman operator (something we refer to as \emph{invariance proximity}).
-Equipped with this notion, we also aim to develop computational methods that can find finite-dimensional functional spaces that meet a desired level of invariance proximity.
+To do this, we seek to provide a formal data-driven characterization of how close a function space is to being invariant under the Koopman operator (something we refer to as \emph{invariance proximity}).
+Equipped with this notion, we also aim to develop fast algebraic methods that can find finite-dimensional function spaces that meet a desired level of invariance proximity.
 Throughout the paper we do not assume any information about the dynamical system except the existence of a finite data set of snapshots gathered from its trajectories.

-Formally, given the original dictionary $D$ defined in~\eqref{eq:dictionary-def}, data snapshots matrices $X,Y$ gathered from the dynamical system~\eqref{eq:dymamical-sys} defined in~\eqref{eq:data-snapshots}, and assuming that Assumption~\ref{a:full-rank} holds, we seek to: \begin{enumerate} \item provide a measure to quantify the invariance proximity of span of any dictionary $\tilde{D}$ with elements in $\Span(D)$ solely based on available data $X,Y$; \item provide an algorithm that finds a dictionary $\tilde{D}$ with elements in $\Span(D)$ that meets a desired level of invariance proximity; \item such that $\Span(\tilde{D})$ contains the maximal Koopman-invariant subspace in $\Span(D)$. \end{enumerate} Requirement~(c) ensures the correctness of the algorithmic solution by ensuring the maximal Koopman-invariant subspace and all Koopman eigenfunctions in $\Span(D)$ are captured.
+Formally, given the original dictionary $D$ defined in~\eqref{eq:dictionary-def}, data snapshots matrices $X,Y$ gathered from the dynamical system~\eqref{eq:dymamical-sys} defined in~\eqref{eq:data-snapshots}, and assuming that Assumption~\ref{a:full-rank} holds, we seek to: \begin{enumerate} \item provide a measure to quantify the invariance proximity of span of any dictionary $\tilde{D}$ with elements in $\Span(D)$ solely based on available data $X,Y$; \item provide an algebraic algorithm that searches through the subspaces of $\Span(D)$ and finds a dictionary $\tilde{D}$, where $\Span(\tilde{D}) \subseteq \Span(D)$ meets a desired level of invariance proximity; \item such that $\Span(\tilde{D})$ contains the maximal Koopman-invariant subspace in $\Span(D)$. \end{enumerate} Requirement~(c) ensures the correctness of the algorithmic solution by ensuring the maximal Koopman-invariant subspace and all Koopman eigenfunctions in $\Span(D)$ are captured.